FrancisVila/MFT_convert/content/en/docs/SecureTransport/Upgrade_Guide/recover-previous-installation-win.md

 >
 > After a successful upgrade to SecureTransport 5.5, there is no revert / downgrade path: the only way to roll back to a previous SecureTransport version deployment is to restore it from backup.

-If the upgrade fails, you can recover your backed-up <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> 5.4 installation.
-Make sure you uninstall <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> before you attempt to recover.
+If the upgrade fails, you can recover your backed-up {{< SecureTransport/componentshortname  >}} 5.4 installation.
+Make sure you uninstall {{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} before you attempt to recover.

-Complete the following steps to restore your <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation from a backup on Windows Server.
+Complete the following steps to restore your {{< SecureTransport/componentshortname  >}} installation from a backup on Windows Server.

-1. For a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server using an external Oracle database, restore the database using standard Oracle procedures.
-For a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server using an external Microsoft SQL Server database, restore the database using standard Microsoft procedures.
+1. For a {{< SecureTransport/componentshortname >}} Server using an external Oracle database, restore the database using standard Oracle procedures.
+For a {{< SecureTransport/componentshortname >}} Server using an external Microsoft SQL Server database, restore the database using standard Microsoft procedures.

-2. Expand the `SecureTransport.zip` file created during the backup procedure and extract the files into the original installation folder of your previous <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation.
+2. Expand the `SecureTransport.zip` file created during the backup procedure and extract the files into the original installation folder of your previous {{< SecureTransport/componentshortname >}} installation.

 3. Expand the `Axway Installer.zip` file created during the backup procedure and extract the files into the original installer folder of your previous installation.